jiangbin216/kvstore/intl.en-US/FAQs/Connect an ApsaraDB for Redis instance to an ECS instance across different accounts.md

 **Note:**

 -   If you do not deploy resources across regions and have no account requirements, we recommend that you create an ECS instance and an ApsaraDB for Redis instance in the same VPC of the same region under the same account.
 -   If permitted, we recommend that you migrate the ECS and ApsaraDB for Redis instances under different accounts to the same account.
-For more information, see [Use the redis-shake tool to migrate data under the same account](../../../../reseller.en-US/.md#).
+For more information, see [Use redis-shake to migrate data under the same account](../../../../reseller.en-US/User Guide/Migrate data/Migrate between ApsaraDB Redis instances/Use redis-shake to migrate data under the same account.md#).

 **Procedure**